Vowel: Phonation

 Voicing describes whether the vocal cords are vibrating during the articulation of a vowel.
-Most languages have only voiced vowels, but several Native American languages, such as Cheyenne and Totonac, contrast voiced and devoiced vowels.
+Most languages have only voiced vowels, but several Native American languages, such as Cheyenne and Totonac, have both voiced and devoiced vowels in complementary distribution.
 Vowels are devoiced in whispered speech.
 In Japanese and in Quebec French, vowels that are between voiceless consonants are often devoiced.
+Keres is disputed to have phonemic voiceless vowels but no language is confirmed to have them phonemically.

 Modal voice, creaky voice, and breathy voice (murmured vowels) are phonation types that are used contrastively in some languages.
 Often, they co-occur with tone or stress distinctions; in the Mon language, vowels pronounced in the high tone are also produced with creaky voice.
 In such cases, it can be unclear whether it is the tone, the voicing type, or the pairing of the two that is being used for phonemic contrast.
 The combination of phonetic cues (phonation, tone, stress) is known as register or register complex.

 Tenseness

 Tenseness is used to describe the opposition of tense vowels vs. lax vowels.
 This opposition has traditionally been thought to be a result of greater muscular tension, though phonetic experiments have repeatedly failed to show this.

-Unlike the other features of vowel quality, tenseness is only applicable to the few languages that have this opposition (mainly Germanic languages, e.g. English), whereas the vowels of the other languages (e.g. Spanish) cannot be described with respect to tenseness in any meaningful way.
+Unlike the other features of vowel quality, tenseness is only applicable to the few languages that have this opposition (mainly Germanic languages, e.g. German), whereas the vowels of the other languages (e.g. Spanish) cannot be described with respect to tenseness in any meaningful way.